Sinking of the Titanic: Preparing to abandon ship

 Captain Smith was an experienced seaman who had served for 40 years at sea, including 27 years in command.
 This was the first crisis of his career, and he would have known that even if all the boats were fully occupied, more than a thousand people would remain on the ship as she sank with little or no chance of survival.
 Several sources later contended that upon grasping the enormity of what was about to happen, Captain Smith became paralysed by indecision, had a mental breakdown or nervous collapse, and was lost in a trance-like daze, being ineffective and inactive in attempting to mitigate the loss of life.
 However, according to survivors, Smith took charge and behaved coolly and calmly during the crisis.
 After the collision, Smith immediately began an investigation into the nature and extent of the damage, personally making two inspection trips below deck to look for damage, and preparing the wireless men for the possibility of having to call for help.
 He erred on the side of caution by ordering his crew to begin preparing the lifeboats for loading, and to get the passengers into their lifebelts before he was told by Andrews that the ship was sinking.
 Smith was observed all around the decks, personally overseeing and helping to load the lifeboats, interacting with passengers, and trying to instil urgency to follow evacuation orders while avoiding panic.

 Fourth Officer Boxhall was told by Smith at around 00:25 that the ship would sink, while Quartermaster George Rowe was so unaware of the emergency that after the evacuation had started, he phoned the bridge from his watch station on the aft docking bridge to ask why he had just seen a lifeboat go past.
 The crew was unprepared for the emergency, as lifeboat training had been minimal.
 Only one lifeboat drill had been conducted while the ship was docked at Southampton.
-It was a cursory effort, consisting of two boats being lowered, each manned by one officer and four men who merely rowed around the dock for a few minutes before returning to the ship.
+It consisted of two boats being lowered, each manned by one officer – Fifth Officer Harold Lowe and Sixth Officer James Moody – and four men who merely rowed around the dock for a few minutes before returning to the ship.
 The boats were supposed to be stocked with emergency supplies, but Titanics passengers later found that they had only been partially provisioned despite the efforts of the ship's chief baker, Charles Joughin, and his staff to do so.
 No lifeboat or fire drills had been conducted since Titanic left Southampton.
 A lifeboat drill had been scheduled for the Sunday morning before the ship sank, but was cancelled by Captain Smith for unknown reasons.